 The look of those appliances differs from make to make and model to model.
-If you are designing decoratively rather than just functionally, it becomes necessary for you to look at how the colour and shape of – for example – your washing machine or your dish washer fit into the whole decorative ethos of your kitchen.
+If you are designing decoratively rather than just functionally, it becomes necessary for you to look at how the color and shape of – for example – your washing machine or your dishwasher fit into the whole decorative ethos of your kitchen.

 Of course, once you have chosen your appliances and picked their spots in the design, the last thing you want is actually to have them.
-A kitchen, for example, needs to be fully prepared – floor levelled and covered with a waterproof compound; tiling done on the floor and the walls; and painting done everywhere else.
-You have to install lighting and choose and fit both carcases of cupboards and the cupboard doors that finish them off.
-Hint: you can pick more expensive cupboard doors at a later date if you need to, so concentrate on the carcases for now.
+A kitchen, for example, needs to be fully prepared – floor leveled and covered with a waterproof compound; tiling is done on the floor and the walls and painting were done everywhere else.
+You have to install lighting and choose and fit both carcasses of cupboards and the cupboard doors that finish them off.
+Hint: you can pick more expensive cupboard doors at a later date if you need to, so concentrate on the carcasses for now.
 Make sure they are solidly built and will last.

 Once all the wiring has been done and the cupboards and work surfaces are in, you need to install and plumb in the sink.
 By now the floor should be tiled and the wall tiles should be on, so you can also install the cooker hood and introduce the oven and hobs to the room.

-The lighting must be finished with fittings, the ceiling painted – and then you can introduce the washing machine, the dish washer (if you have ordered one and specified a space for it) and the fridge.
+The lighting must be finished with fittings, the ceiling painted – and then you can introduce the washing machine, the dishwasher (if you have ordered one and specified space for it) and the fridge.

-The only thing that remains is to specify the little touches – like what colour pots and pans you use, or what kind of toaster.
+The only thing that remains is to specify the little touches – like what color pots and pans you use, or what kind of toaster.

-Remember to specify a storage space for the things you need to keep those appliances going – Whirlpool spares; spare bulbs; new gaskets for the dish washer door.
-A kitchen is a working room, and needs maintenance to retain its just-decorated look and feel.
-And finally, of course, enjoy.
+Remember to specify a storage space for the things you need to keep those appliances going – Whirlpool spares; spare bulbs; new gaskets for the dishwasher door.
+A kitchen is a working room and needs maintenance to retain its just-decorated look and feel.
+And finally, of course, enjoy it.

 Barbara Holmes is an interior designer.
 She uses Whirlpool spares where appropriate in her appliances.